Tag Archives: autism

 • Specialized Interests: A common characteristic is long-lasting, all-consuming interest in specific topics, whether that’s dinosaurs, astronomy, flags, Rubik’s cubes, or collecting memorabilia.
 When they start to talk about that topic to someone, it may become a prolonged monologue where they may not recognize when the other person has lost interest and is ready to move on, because they cannot imagine ever losing interest in that topic.
 They may also love repetition and repetitive movements.

 • Impulse control and executive function may be harder for some autistic people.
-Discipline techniques that work with neurotypical folks may not be as effective with autistic children.
+Discipline techniques that work with neurotypical kids may not be as effective with autistic children.
 (I find the Incredible Years and Ross Greene have the most helpful approaches.)

 • Language / communication: some autistic people are less verbal or non-verbal.